aymenhamrouni/aymenhamrouni.github.io/_pages/about.md

 <h1 id="whats-new"><span style="color:red">What’s New</span></h1>
 <div style="text-align: justify;">
 <li><span style="color:red">New!!</span>2022.05.
-Our paper “Service Discovery in Social Internet of Things Using Graph Neural Networks”  was accepted for publications in  IEEE INTERNATIONAL MIDWEST SYMPOSIUM ON CIRCUITS AND SYSTEMS (MWSCAS 2022)!
+Our paper “Service Discovery in Social Internet of Things Using Graph Neural Networks”  wasaccepted for publications in  IEEE International Midwest Symposium on Circuits and Systems (MWSCAS'22)!

 <li><span style="color:red">New!!</span>2022.05.
 Our paper “V3Trans-Crowd: a Video-Based Visual Transformer for Crowd Management Monitoring”  was accepted for publications in  IEEE International Midwest Symposium on Circuits and Systems (MWSCAS'22)!